Ukrainians cautious after Trump shifts his stance, saying they can win the war against Russia

 Zelenskyy and Russian Foreign Minister Sergey Lavrov were due to address the U.N.
 General Assembly later Wednesday.

-Trump said on social media Tuesday that, “With time, patience, and the financial support of Europe and, in particular, NATO, the original Borders from where this War started, is very much an option.”
+Trump said on social media Tuesday: “With time, patience, and the financial support of Europe and, in particular, NATO, the original Borders from where this War started, is very much an option.”

+Max Bergmann, the Director of the Europe, Russia, and Eurasia Program at the Center for Strategic and International Studies think tank, said that when he read Trump’s post, his reaction was, “the U.S. is out” and handing off to Europe.

+“I feel that it’s the president sort of signing off, like: ’We’ll keep sort of doing some stuff, but this is basically your problem,'" Bergmann said on the sidelines of a defense conference in Tallinn, Estonia.

 Russia’s state television channels cast Trump’s comments as part of his efforts to shift the burden of dealing with the conflict to Europe and encourage it to buy more American weapons.